In this section you will learn everything you need to know about capturing your learnings and sharing insights with your team via Stories.

 The Stories section can be filtered in numerous ways, including story state, labels, creator and story contents

-- type (stories, project summaries)
+- type (stories, project reports)

 - creation date